ipfs-cluster/ipfs-cluster/README.md

 Once every cluster peer has the configuration in place, you can run `ipfs-cluster-service` to start the cluster.

+#### Debugging

+`ipfs-cluster-service` offers two debugging options:

+* `--debug` enables debug logging from the `ipfs-cluster`, `go-libp2p-raft` and `go-libp2p-rpc` layers.
+This will be a very verbose log output, but at the same time it is the most informative.
+* `--loglevel` sets the log level (`[error, warning, info, debug]`) for the `ipfs-cluster` only, allowing to get an overview of the what cluster is doing.
+The default log-level is `info`.

 ### `ipfs-cluster-ctl`

-`ipfs-cluster-ctl` is the client application to manage the cluster nodes and perform actions. `ipfs-cluster-ctl` uses the HTTP API provided by the nodes.
+`ipfs-cluster-ctl` is the client application to manage the cluster nodes and perform actions. `ipfs-cluster-ctl` uses the HTTP API provided by the nodes and it is completely separate from the cluster service.
+It can talk to any cluster peer (`--host`) and uses `localhost` by default.

 After installing, you can run `ipfs-cluster-ctl --help` to display general description and options, or alternatively `ipfs-cluster-ctl help [cmd]` to display information about supported commands.